RyanWarner/next-mdx-digital-garden-starter/README.md

 ## How it works

 - `[slug].js` generates static paths using `getStaticPaths` from all `.mdx` files located in the specified directory (`content/` by default).
-- The `getStaticProps` NextJS lifecycle method passes the MDX content including front-matter (parsed with gray-matter) to the `<PostPage />` component to be rendered.
+- The `getStaticProps` NextJS method passes the MDX content including front-matter (parsed with gray-matter) to the `<PostPage />` component to be rendered.
 - The index or home page uses similar logic to generate a list of posts sorted by date.

 ## TODO